CapgeminiTechHub/Amazon-web-services-1/TechHub_Skill/README.md

 - "give me more details"
 - "tell me more details about the tech hub"

-will prompt Alexa to respond woth a detailed explanation of the Tech Hub.
+will prompt Alexa to respond with a detailed explanation of the Tech Hub.

 ## Opening & Closing times

 Asking questions such as:

-- "what are the opening times"
+- "what are the opening times?"
-- "What are the closing times"
+- "What are the closing time?"

-as well as others, will cause Alexa to respond with the opening/closing times.
+as well as others, will prompt Alexa to respond with the opening and closing times.

 ## Facilities

 Asking questions such as:

-- "What equipment do you have"
+- "What equipment do you have?"
 - "What facilities are available?"
 - "What kit is available?"

-These questions and similar questions will prompt Alexa to tell the user about the facilities available i.e number of computers in the area, the number of desks etc.
+will prompt Alexa to tell the user about the available facilites in the Tech Hub (this is different to the inventory).

 # 4. Events

-This intent acts as part two of the help function. it is activated by utterances such as:
+This intent is the second branch. it is activated by utterances such as:

 - "what events are on?"
-- "How do I book events"
+- "How do I book events?"

-will allow Alexa to respond with the corresponding details.
+which will prompt Alexa to respond with the corresponding details.
+Rather than listing more intents to be activated afterwards, this intent delivers the relevant information right away.

 # 5. Inventory Management

+The 3rd branch from the root help function.
 The inventory keeps track of the quantity of various items in the Tech Hub.
-Users can add/remove and find out the number of an item currently in the Tech Hub.
-This intent acts as part three of the help function.
+Users can add/remove items, as well as querying how many of one item is in the database.
+Alternatively, they can ask for a list of all the items in the database.

-Supported items include:    "desks", "mice", "keyboards", "monitors", "chargers", "raspberry pies", "brick pies", "screens", "mind storms set", "raspberry pie camera", "brick pie", "keyboard", "mouse", "desk", "laptop", "charger", "raspberry pie", "screen"
+Supported items include:    "desks", "mice", "keyboards", "monitors", "chargers", "raspberry pies", "brick pies", "raspberry pie cameras", "brick pies", "laptops".

 ## Quantity